 We’ll find out what lessons are to be learnt from past climate change as well as better understand how climate models predict future climate impacts.
 You’ll learn both the science of climate change and the techniques used to distort the science.

 With every myth we debunk, you’ll learn the critical thinking needed to identify the fallacies associated with the myth.
 Finally, armed with all this knowledge, you’ll learn the psychology of misinformation.
 This will equip you to effectively respond to climate misinformation and debunk myths.

 The Stories We Live By

-This free online course from Arran Stibbe, Reader in Ecological Linguistics at the University of Gloucestershire, and a team of volunteers from the International Ecolinguistics Association explores the rich field of ecolinguistics.
+This course from the University of Gloucestershire and the International Ecolinguistics Association explores the rich field of ecolinguistics.

 The social and ecological issues that humanity currently faces are so severe that they call into question the fundamental stories that societies are based on.
 Ecolinguistics provides tools for revealing the stories we live by, questioning them from an ecological perspective, and contributing to the search for new stories.
 The course examines a wide range of texts from advertisements, lifestyle magazines and economics textbooks to surfing guides, Native American sayings and Japanese animation.
 In each case, the question is whether the stories that underlie texts encourage us to care about people and the ecosystems that life depends on.